JulianMousterou/Arena-Allocator/README.md

         freeBump(values1);
     }
 ## Behavior
-A bump allocator will not let you realloc() or free() from the middle.
+A bump allocator will not let you realloc() or free() from the middle, this one is now double-ended so you can free from the head and tail.
 Following LIFO, in the code example above, you will have to free() "values2" before freeing "values1" as "values2" is at the end of the memory pool.
 Though it might be impractical in some use cases, in others it proves as a fast alternative for malloc().
+In the case of lets say three "bumpAlloc()" calls, you can free the third and first allocation.
 I look to make more advanced allocators in the future, and any feedback anyone could give is accepted and valued.